 There are a few limitations and considerations for tooltips to keep in mind.

-- Beginning with the September 2018 release of Power BI Desktop, which marked the general availablity of tooltips, Card visuals also support tooltips.
+- Beginning with the December 2018 release of Power BI Desktop, Button visuals also support tooltips.

 - Report tooltips are not supported when viewing reports in mobile apps.

 - Report tooltips are not supported for custom visuals.

 - Clusters are not currently supported as fields that can be shown in report tooltips.

 - When choosing a field to be shown for report tooltips, when using a field versus a category, visuals that contain that field will only show the specified tooltip when summarization with the selected field matches.

 For more information about features that are similar or interact with report tooltips, take a look at the following articles: